Our 24-hour Student CareFirst telephone helpline provides emotional support by trained counsellors.

 We provide a range of advice and support in managing the various difficulties which students are faced with whilst studying at University.

 This can include information and guidance for managing mental health issues, academic difficulties or personal life stress.
-Typically this is provided in the first instance in a one to one meeting with a Wellbeing advisor, or in one of the various events provided by Counselling and Wellbeing.
-If appropriate, one to one counselling is also available.
+Typically this is provided in the first instance by telephone consultation with one of our Wellbeing Advisors to explore the type of support you may need, If appropriate, one to one counselling is also available.

 The World Health Organisation (WHO) says “Mental health is not just the absence of mental disorder.
 It is defined as a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.”
 Counselling and Wellbeing are here to help all students in achieving this during their time at University.

 Typically upon completing our Online Wellbeing Form you will be contacted by a Wellbeing adviser within 3 working days for an initial phone call.
 During this call they will identify how best you can be supported with your difficulties and will make suggestions for next steps which may involve further appointments with the Wellbeing service.
 You can also contact Wellbeing on 0161 295 0023 (option 1 then option 1) between the hours of 9am-5pm Monday-Friday.

 The British Association for Counselling and Psychotherapy (BACP) says “Counselling and psychotherapy are umbrella terms that cover a range of talking therapies.
 They are delivered by trained practitioners who work with people over a short or long term to help them bring about effective change and/or enhance their wellbeing”